Classic Beef Brisket

 Classic Beef Brisket embodies comfort and robust flavors.
 Served with sides like roasted vegetables or mashed potatoes, it’s a timeless dinner dish (but also terrific as a hot or cold sandwich with mustard and pickles).

 In Texas, a brisket would go on the grill.
-In an Irish American neighborhood, it would get corned, then boiled.
+In an Irish American neighborhood, it would be corned, then boiled.
 In a Jewish family, a brisket is the center of the Hanukkah holiday table.
 Wherever you live and whoever you are … briskets are a delicious classic!

 Ingredients